 How much will it cost to charge my car?

-Please note, however, that our nine ABB legacy chargers are on a £5 flat rate.
+Please note, that our eight ABB legacy chargers are on a £6 flat rate.
 They are located at:

 Ortongate Shopping Centre, Peterborough

 South Drive Sainsbury’s, Wilmslow